 5 Most translations render this phrase "by sacrifice".
 The Hebrew word I have rendered "cut" and which most translations render "by sacrifice" is the Hebrew word zebach [zayin, beit, chet], Strong's Hebrew word #2077, pronounced zeh'-bakh.
 It is first used in Torah in Genesis 31:54, to describe the slaughter of animals in connection with a covenant meal [in this instance, when Ya'akov cut covenant with Lavan, at Galeed].

-Y'hudah will be inhabited forever, and Y'rushalayim from generation to generation.
 I will cleanse their blood, that I have not cleansed: For the Holy One dwells in Tziyon."
 [Joel 3:16-21]

 Zechariah prophesied of Jerusalem as well, saying: